 Bringing the seemingly impossible into being

 We got here by relentlessly refining and testing our design with our eyes on the ultimate ride.
-Excellence is, after all, an approach – not a destination.
+Excellence is, after all, a mindset – not a destination.

 Our origin, however, was far more whimsical.